ConnectedPlacesCatapult/SharingCitiesDashboard/README.md

  <br />

 #### Dashboard
  <br />
 <img align="right" src="images/layout.png">

 In the **Dashboard** view of the app you can view all pre-created widgets, or create new ones.
+The configuration and placement of the widgets is saved for each user, and is preloaded every time a new session starts up.